EmmanuelLefevre/Documentations/Tutorials/powershell_git_pull_script.md

   }

   # If it's a bot branch, we force synchronization.
-  Write-Host -NoNewline "🤖 Bot branch detected.
+  Write-Host "🤖 Bot branch detected.
 Forcing sync... " -ForegroundColor Magenta

   # We force a reset on the server version (upstream)
   git reset --hard "@{u}" *> $null